RevvSpark Client Terms & Legal Policies

 The Supplier will provide the chosen services to the specifications contained in the Proposal (herein referred to as “the Services”).

 The Client agrees to pay the Supplier the Fees for the Services as contained in the proposal based on payment terms described in the proposal.
-We invoice on Net 7 terms.
+Invoices are due immediately unless otherwise noted.
 For all Projects that require a deposit or upfront payment, we do not begin work on the Project until the invoice is paid.
 If meetings or work is scheduled and the invoice is not paid at a minimum 12 hours ahead of scheduled work, all work will be placed on pause and meetings will be removed from the calendar until the invoice is paid.
-The Supplier may, at the cost of the Client, engage the services of a debt recovery agency or law firm to assist it with recovery of the Fees, if payment is more than 7 days late.
+The Supplier may, at the cost of the Client, engage the services of a debt recovery agency or law firm to assist it with recovery of the Fees, if payment is more than 10 days late.
+Upon Client signature of a proposal Supplier will collect credit card information from the Client to keep on file, that will be billed for all past due fees.

 All notices must be in writing and can be given by email.